 Who We Are

 Our Director, Dr Luca Badini Confalonieri, studied theology at the Faculty of Catholic Theology of the Université Marc Bloch (now Université de Strasbourg, France), the Department of Theology and Religion of Durham University in the UK, and the Lonergan Institute of Boston College (USA).
 Before joining us, he was Research Associate at the Jubilee Centre for Character and Values, School of Education, University of Birmingham.
 His doctoral research: Democracy in the Christian Church.
 An Historical, Theological and Political Case was published as a monograph (T & T Clark International 2012, 304 pages).
 It focuses on overcoming some of the obstacles to democratizing the governance and decision-making of the Catholic Church.
-Among his other recent publications is a lengthy essay in Theological Studies which offers one of the most comprehensive and up-to-date arguments for reintroducing episcopal elections by the local church.
-Credentials here.

 We have a distinguished selection of academic patrons from Belgium, Chile, India, Ireland, Malaysia, Mexico, the Netherlands, Portugal, UK and the USA.